Statutory Maternity Pay: how different employment types affect what you pay

 Monies drawn in anticipation of a formal vote

 Some directors may regularly draw money from the business in anticipation of a formal vote.
-Do not include this money when working out the director’s AWE, even if NICs were deducted at the time they were paid.
+Don’t include this money when working out the director’s AWE, even if NICs were deducted at the time they were paid.

 Employee has more than one job with you

-If Class 1 NICs are worked out separately on the employee’s earnings, then you must calculate their AWE separately, as the employee can get more than 1 amount of SMP.
+If Class 1 NICs are worked out separately on the employee’s earnings, then you must calculate their AWE separately, as the employee can get more than one amount of SMP.

 In this case, they can choose to take different times off from each job without losing any SMP.
-This is because SMP entitlement is treated completely separately under each contract when earnings are not added together to work out NICs.
+This is because SMP entitlement is treated completely separately under each contract when earnings aren’t added together to work out NICs.

 Employee has more than one job

-If a woman has more than 1 job, only 1 maternity certificate can be issued showing the expected date.
-She needs to agree with 1 employer what other evidence will be accepted to confirm the date the baby is due.
+If a woman has more than one job, only one maternity certificate can be issued showing the expected date.
+She needs to agree with one employer what other evidence will be accepted to confirm the date the baby is due.

 Your employee can either:

-show 1 employer the original MATB1 Maternity Certificate, which the employer can photocopy and then note the copy that the original has been seen and this is a true copy of the original which can then be given back to the employee for use by the other employer
+- show one employer the original MATB1 maternity certificate, which the employer can photocopy and then note the copy that the original has been seen and this is a true copy of the original which can then be given back to the employee for use by the other employer

 Employee works abroad